sanketjpatel/song-recommender/README.md

 # Contributing

 You may refer to [launch configurations](docs/Launch.md) used for this project.
-Please submit issues/pull requests and we can collaborate :smile:
+Please submit issues/pull requests and we can collaborate :slightly_smiling_face:

 Sample inputs can be found in `resources/`